javafaktura/s01e02/README.md

 # s02
-Season 01 of the Javafaktura series of educational lectures/workshops
+Season 02 of the Javafaktura series of educational lectures/workshops.

+This episode is about streams and optionals.